 Take Care of Yourself

-“The initial anxiety and panic is natural,” says Brandon Johnson, a certified personal development coach and organizational development consultant.
+“The initial anxiety and panic are natural,” says a certified personal development coach, and organizational development consultant.
 “Recognize it and give yourself a couple of days to let it process and to collect yourself.
-There is no need to rush into problem solving and creating more stress immediately after the life-changing event occurs.”
+There is no need to rush into problem-solving and creating more stress immediately after the life-changing event occurs.”

 Taking care of yourself and managing the stress that comes from coping with unemployment amid a global health crisis is key.

 “Now is a great time to get your exercise routine in line,” Johnson says.
 “Do a few squats while watching Netflix, run on a treadmill if you have one at home, whatever it is, get moving to feel better.
 Do the things you love to do.
 Rediscover your passions.
 Find new hobbies,” he adds.
 “The more action you take that makes you feel good, the more prone you will be to identifying opportunities.”

 Once you’ve taken a moment or two to process this event, consider where you are and where you want to be.